-Licensed foster parents can read the following article and earn foster parent training credit by filling out the quiz and returning it to the
+Licensed foster parents can read the following article and earn foster parent training credit by filling out the quiz and returning it to the Alaska Center for Resource Families, 815 Second AVE STE 202, Fairbanks AK, 99701 or FAX to 1-907-479-9666.

-"THE NEW INDIVIDUALIZED TRAINING PLAN"
+"THE NEW INDIVIDUALIZED TRAINING PLAN REFRESHER"

 Here at the Alaska Center for Resource Families, we are asked frequently, "How many hours of training do I need this year?"
-The answer to that question for all newly licensed or renewed license homes is new this year.
+The answer to that question for all newly licensed or renewed license homes is new.
 This year, the answer will be "what does it say on your ITP?"

 ITP stands for Individualized Training Plan.
 That means that every year, foster homes think about what they want or need to learn about in order to best meet the needs of the children and youth in their home.
 You discuss these topics with your licensing worker and you make a plan to do that training in the upcoming year.
 Easy right?
 This is different than the previous training requirement of 10 to 15 hours per household every year, but is not really not that big of a change.
 Each foster parent still needs to do training and you'll do about the same amount each year, but you plan out what training you will do ahead of time.
-And you make it relevant to what you need.
+And you make it relevant to what you need to support the child in your home.

 Note: If you are licensed after July 1, 2022, you will start out with an ITP.
-If you were licensed before July 1, 2022, you will be held to the 10 to 15 hours training requirement for your current license and will switch to the ITP format when your license comes up for renewal.
+If you were licensed before July 1, 2022, you will switch to the ITP format when your license comes up for renewal.
 By July 1, 2024, all licensed foster families will develop an ITP to meet the foster care licensing training requirement.
 For more information about what the regulations say about foster parent training, please refer to 7 AAC 67.130 Orientation and Training